Responding to a Motion to Dismiss a Chapter 13 Bankruptcy

 Converting from Chapter 13 to Chapter 7

-If you cannot modify your plan, you might be able to change your bankruptcy from Chapter 13 to Chapter 7.
+If you cannot modify your plan, you might be able to convert your bankruptcy from Chapter 13 to Chapter 7.
 This would involve showing that you meet the means test required for Chapter 7 eligibility.
 Any non-exempt assets would need to be surrendered to the bankruptcy trustee.
 You should discuss this option with an attorney before making the decision to convert your bankruptcy.

 Getting a Hardship Discharge